geekq/git-wiki/README.markdown

 * TODO: show git repository log -5 (master, origin/master, last changes, time) with ajax.
 3 seconds after the page is loaded.
 * TODO: user specified commit message to mark major changes
-* TODO: pull before showing page
+* DONE: pull before showing page
 * TODO: make faster by doing push/pull in the background with fork
 * TODO: find pages by prefix - searching for `cl` should show the existing `cloud` page, not the edit mode for `cl`